tabaresjc/project-ignis/README.md

 The application will read the environment variables in `env.test` file, in order to provision a new `mysql` database & the API application.

 There are certain elements that are worth mentioning:
-- `env.test`: the config file read by `nx` to load the application & database.
+- `env.test`: this is the config file that will be read by `nx` to setup the application & database.
+Is already there, so you don't need to change it.
 - `tmp/audio-data-test`: storage location of the audio files.
 - `tmp/mysql-test`: location of the mysql data files.
 This will ensure data is permanent even after the container is rebooted.
+- If you ever need to have a fresh installation, you can just remove anything under this folder to start anew.
+- There are some sample files located in `samples` folder.
+To make it easy to test certain endpoints.

 - Build image